Explore a range of accessible practices that invite an embodied understanding of how yoga can support healing from distress and trauma.

 NOTE FOR PROFESSIONALS

-If you're a yoga teacher or mental health professional considering this course for professional development, please note that this is an introductory offering.
+If you're a yoga teacher or mental health professional considering this home practice series for professional development, please note that this is an introductory offering.

-While the course will certainly provide a deeper understanding with which to infuse trauma-informed yoga principles into existing professional practice, it is not designed to equip you with the full range of skills needed to facilitate specialised trauma-sensitive yoga programs.
+While the classes will certainly provide embodied experience with which to understand basic trauma-informed yoga principles , it is by no means designed to equip you with the full range of skills needed to facilitate trauma-sensitive yoga programs.

 If you're looking to deepen your personal practice and understanding, you might also like my Yoga for Anxiety & Depression 8-Class Series.